If you want to become an Ofsted registered childminder, and you live in Surrey, then Surrey Family Services can help.

 In Surrey, our approved registration course is the Childminding Introduction Programme (ChIP).
 Pre-registration training provided through Pacey is also approved.

 The course is taught in six consecutive sessions and runs over three full days or six evenings in different locations across Surrey.
-ChIP is delivered by a home-based childcare advisor from Early Years and Childcare Service and includes a Powerpoint presentation and programme booklet for each session.
 The classes are usually limited to 20 people and you will be encouraged to share information in group work.

 You have to attend all six sessions and complete coursework to pass the course.
 The coursework includes writing a set of policies and procedures that you will need to start your childminding business.